Terje Bakken: Biography

-His second studio album, Arntor, was the last Windir album recorded by a line-up consisting solely of Valfar.
+His second studio album, Arntor, was the last Windir album recorded solely by Valfar.

 Despite his vocal style, Valfar did not relate his music to black metal, probably because of how the scene acted and was stereotyped.
 He instead dubbed Windir's musical style as "Sognametal".
 Other bands that have a Sognametal sound are Cor Scorpii, Vreid, Feigd, Mistur, and Sigtyr.
 He studied Sogndal history extensively and his poems stemmed from it.

 Death

-On 14 January 2004 Valfar went for a walk towards his family's cabin at Fagereggi, but he never arrived.
+On 14 January 2004, Valfar went for a walk towards his family's cabin at Fagereggi, but he never arrived.
 Three days later, authorities found his body at Reppastølen in the Sogndal Valley.
 Valfar had been caught in a snow storm and died from hypothermia.

-He was buried at Stedje Church in Sogndal on 27 January 2004.
+He was buried at Stedje Church in Sogndal Municipality on 27 January 2004.

 Nearly two months after his death, the remaining members of Windir decided to disband.